 CCFS will compile and publish an annual report to share basic information about the wellness policy and report on the progress of the schools in meeting wellness goals.
-This annual report will be published around the same time each year and will include information from all sites (VM School and SVV residence).
+This annual report will be published around the same time each year and will include information from all sites.
 This report may include, but is not limited to:

-- The website address for the wellness policy and/or how the public can receive/access a copy of the wellness policy; - A description of each school's progress in meeting the wellness policy goals; - A summary of each school's events or activities related to wellness policy implementation; - The name, position title, and contact information of the designated District policy leader(s) identified in Section I; and - Information on how individuals and the public can get involved with the DWC or SWC.
+- The website address for the wellness policy and/or how the public can receive/access a copy of the wellness policy - A description of each school's progress in meeting the wellness policy goals - A summary of each school's events or activities related to wellness policy implementation - The name, position title, and contact information of the designated District policy leader(s) identified in Section I - Information on how the public can get involved with the Wellness Committee